skydoves/sealedx/README.md

 </p>

 ## Use Cases
-You can find some use cases from GitHub repositories below:
+You can see some use cases on GitHub repositories below:

 - WhatsApp Clone Compose: [Introducing SealedX KSP library](https://github.com/GetStream/whatsApp-clone-compose/pull/1).